Plutarch

-Life

-Early life
+Family

 Plutarch was born to a prominent family in the small town of Chaeronea, about 30 km east of Delphi, in the Greek region of Boeotia.
 His family was long established in the town; his father was named Autobulus and his grandfather was named Lamprias.
+His brothers, Timon and Lamprias, are frequently mentioned in his essays and dialogues, which speak of Timon in particular in the most affectionate terms.